-EXTENDED: Law Firm Business School is open for a limited time
+Law Firm Business School is now Closed.

 You love the work that you do.
 That’s why you started a law firm in the first place.
 But you are likely acting like an associate attorney in your law firm-- you want to do the work, collect a paycheck, and go home.

 But I have news for you, if you are a solo practitioner or small firm owner, that’s not going to cut it.
 The legal work isn’t your only job….
 You have to also be the CEO of your legal business.
 Which means that you have to do a lot differently.

 You have to learn how to do marketing, manage your finances, manage staff, and more.

 It can feel overwhelming and you may not know where to start.

 Don’t worry, I will make you the CEO of your law firm.